Why Most Service Businesses Stall, and How to Break Through

 It’s a natural stage of growth.

-But over time, this dependency prevents the business from scaling and keeps the owner trapped in daily firefighting.
+But over time, this dependency prevents the business from scaling and keeps the owner

 Signs You May Be Hitting a Growth Ceiling